ertis-research/kafka-ml/README.md

 <img src="images/deploy-inference.png" width="500">

-Finally, test the inference deployed using the MNIST example for inference in the topics deployed or your own example.
+Finally, test the inference deployed using the MNIST example for inference in the topics deployed:

 ````
 python mnist_dataset_inference_example.py